hetu-script/hetu-script/docs/docs/docs/en-US/module/README.md

 export { hello } from 'hello.ht'
 ```

-If you have at least one export statement, nomatter it's a export + 'path' form or export { namelist } form, you wont' inexplicitly export any of the members.
+If you have at least one export statement that is not export from other sources (export 'path'), you wont' inexplicitly export the members of this namespace.

 Otherwise, every top level symbol will be exported by default.